curiousest/predict-AQI/report.md

 ### Refinement x
 The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

-This is the notebook for doing the hyperparameter optimization grid search: [Notebook](./notebooks/hyperparameter_optimization.ipynb)
+[This is the notebook](./notebooks/hyperparameter_optimization.ipynb) for doing the hyperparameter optimization grid search.

-This is the notebook for the visualization of the results of some hyperparameter optimization: [Notebook](./notebooks/hyperparameter_optimization_graphs.ipynb)
+[This is the notebook](./notebooks/hyperparameter_optimization_graphs.ipynb)  for the visualization of the results of some hyperparameter optimization.

 The hyperparameters optimized were: